Exposed The True Caffeine Content of Chai

 Is Chai A Good Alternative To Coffee For Caffeine Intake?

-chai as alternative to coffee
+alternative to coffee for caffeine intake

 Chai can serve as a flavorful and aromatic alternative to coffee for individuals seeking a lower caffeine option, offering a balanced taste experience with cultural and health benefits.